 “Godrot opium, he thought.
 But he knew that his life was inexorably tied to opium—and that without it neither The Noble House nor the British Empire could exist.”

-At over 1,000 pages, Tai-Pan is a truly epic novel.
-The historic novel covers the first year of the founding of the colony of Hong Kong.
-It’s 1841 and the opium smugglers, Chinese compradors, missionaries, British colonial government, and Chinese laborers are starting to settle on Hong Kong island.
+At over 1,000 pages, Tai-Pan is a truly epic novel set during the first year of the British colony of Hong Kong.
+It’s 1841, and the opium smugglers, Chinese compradors, missionaries, and colonial government are just beginning to settle on Hong Kong Island.

 18. Noble House